Instructional and Research Opportunities

-Generally all of our qualified graduate students who apply for assistantship positions in the department receive work.
-These positions not only provide some financial assistance to the student (providing between $1000 to $1200 per semester for each 5 hours of work per week), but they also give the student the opportunity to gain experience, learn teaching techniques, understand first hand the day to day work of being a professor, and to become an integral part of the department.
+Generally, all of our qualified graduate students who apply for assistantship positions in the department receive work.
+These positions not only provide some financial assistance to the student, but they also give the student the opportunity to gain experience, learn teaching techniques, understand first-hand the day-to-day work of being a professor, and become an integral part of the department.

 As former students explain:

 “Working as a GA or TA is the best way to gain practical teaching experience as a graduate student and was very worthwhile.
 It was a great opportunity to interact with students, observe the different pedagogical styles of several professors (I had the opportunity of working with three different professors as a GA and TA), and gain experience in structuring assignments and other coursework.
 It was a valuable experience for me, and I would highly recommend it to other graduate students, as well.” –Ben Wright